 Georgia Justice Project strengthens our community by demonstrating a better way to represent and support individuals in the criminal justice system and reduce barriers to reentry.
 GJP promotes innovative change through direct legal representation, policy advocacy, education and coalition building.

-With over 25 years of experience, GJP has pioneered something unique: legal services combined with social services and employment support for the neediest among us, poor people accused of a crime.
+With 30 years of experience, GJP has pioneered something unique: legal services combined with social services and employment support for the neediest among us, poor people accused of a crime.

 Who We Serve

 GJP serves the lowest-wealth members of our community who are also at the highest risk for criminal involvement.
 Our clients are between the ages of 14 and 58 – with more than half between age 17 and 25.
 65% are male, and most live in the City of Atlanta (55%) and neighboring DeKalb County (35%).
 Read our client stories HERE.